cara-tm/pat_typo/README.md

 ## Performance considerations

 This plugin works on the fly but do not saves its results into the Textpattern corresponding table because of the numerous changes applyied onto titles whose display could be a little bit confusing for writers.
 Even if we didn't notice notable slowdowns within website renderings, you could take advantages to adopt a cache system.
-We suggest you the use of the `etc_cache` plugin (http://www.iut-fbleau.fr/projet/etc/index.php?id=52).
+We suggest you the use of the `etc_cache` plugin (http://www.iut-fbleau.fr/projet/etc/index.php?id=52)... or (see Advice below)

 e.g. Into a page template: